Looking for the best things to do in Birmingham, UK?

 There are many Birmingham attractions that will surely entertain everyone even for couples, solo travel and family with kids!

-It is home to Cadbury world, the Bull Ring and Mailbox shopping centres, the Think Tank museum, Aston Villa and
+It is home to Cadbury world, the Bull Ring and Mailbox shopping centres, the Think Tank museum, Aston Villa and Birmingham City football clubs and the Sea Life centre to name but a few.

 Read More: Best UK Travel Itinerary for 2 Weeks